 The HCE process harnesses the power of millions of microscopic bubbles to penetrate deep into carpet fibers, lifting particles to the surface so they can be easily extracted.
 In addition, by using 80 percent less water than typical steam cleaning, the HCE process leaves carpets dry in a couple of hours versus a couple of days, also reducing the risk of mold and mildew growth.

-To supplement the study findings, Chem-Dry has prepared an Allergy Survival Kit, complete with tools and tips for keeping pollen and allergens at bay inside the home, particularly for the 50 million Americans who suffer from nasal allergies.
+To supplement the study findings, Chem-Dry has prepared an Allergy Survival Kit, complete with tools and tips for keeping pollen and non-living allergens at bay inside the home, particularly for the 50 million Americans who suffer from nasal allergies.
 Tips include:

 - Freshen Beds: Mattresses should be vacuumed at least once a month and turned over every six months to reduce dust mites.
 Linens should be washed every two weeks in hot water over 130 F. Pillows, mattresses and box springs should also have dust-proof covers.